junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ## Fixing Bugs, Developing Features

 This section governs how features or bug fixes are developed.
-See the next section for how to adapt to upstream changes.
+See [the section _Updating Dependency on JUnit 5_](#updating-dependency-on-junit-5) for how to adapt to upstream changes.

 ### Branching Strategy